-This blog will touch on some recent changes in tax laws due to COVID and otherwise that has reinvigorated a planning tactic that is a little nuanced and has been around for a while.
-If you have a traditional IRA, if 2020 will be a low-income year for you, if you are in retirement, if you want to give your children some tax free income after your demise, then this might be something to consider.
+This blog will touch on some recent changes in tax laws due to COVID that has reinvigorated a nuanced planning tactic that’s been around for a while.
+If you have a traditional IRA, if 2020 was a low-income year for you, if you are in retirement, if you want to give your children some tax free income after your demise, then this might be something to consider.

 By no means is anything that follows tax advice, nor should it be construed as a recommendation.
 The following is a starting point for considering a technique known as a Roth IRA conversion.
 It is a specific, case by case, exercise and takes more analysis than following the simple points below.

 It all began with the SECURE Act which passed in late 2019.
 We wrote about it here.
 A key feature in the SECURE Act was the semi-death of the stretch IRA.
 Stretching an IRA meant getting the most of the tax benefits from a traditional IRA.

 Ideally, you would be able to build up a big balance in your IRA or retirement account, take your required distributions starting at age 70 1/2, and leave a legacy for your beneficiary.
 The beneficiary would inherit the IRA and begin taking required distributions over their lifetime.
 The younger they were the smaller the annual distribution.
 This helps defer taxes into the future and “stretch” the IRA for a long, long-time.